paquettm/paquettm/Resume_Writing.md

 A relevant article on the topic: [How to Write a Resume](https://www.thebalancecareers.com/how-to-write-a-resume-2063336)

 [This article](https://learntocodewith.me/work-in-tech/successful-job-search/) is a good read for those who are looking for a job in the tech industry.
 It contains a lot of useful information about the job search process, including how to write a resume, how to write a cover letter, how to prepare for an interview, and how to negotiate a job offer.

+Also, this YouTube video explores ATS-Friendliness, in a nutshell [Your Resume Is Getting REJECTED by ATS (Here’s How to FIX IT) + FREE TEMPLATE INSIDE!](https://www.youtube.com/watch?v=ovFZjo3fvq8)